-I am delighted to present to you the Annual Report of Carlow District Credit Union Limited for the year ended 30th September 2023.
+I am delighted to present to you the Annual Report of Carlow District Credit Union Limited for the year ended 30th September 2024.

-Carlow District Credit Union is still proudly the preferred option for financial services for the over 30,000 members serviced by our offices in Carlow, Rathvilly, Mayo-Donnane and on-line.
+Carlow District Credit Union is still proudly the preferred option for financial services for the over 31,000 members serviced by our offices in Carlow, Rathvilly, Mayo-Doonane and on-line.
 We continue to aspire to be our members' trusted financial institution bringing innovative product offerings without losing our personal touch.
 We strive to earn the loyalty of members and the community by operating with integrity and fairness at all times.

-This year we welcomed an additional 1,025 new members.
-The combined savings of all our members now stands at over €114.4m.
-The level of savings has remained steady throughout the year despite the ever-increasing impact of the cost-of-living challenges.
-While we still retain the maximum savings levels for adults at €30,000 and minors at €10,000, we have removed all the monthly saving restrictions.
+This year we welcomed an additional 1,136 new members.
+The combined savings of all our members now stands at over €120.6m an increase of 5.38% on last year.
+The Board removed members savings caps during the year and the maximum savings per individual member is now capped at €100,000 which is the maximum permissible by law in a credit union.
 The Board will continue to review savings limits as the new financial year progresses.

 We have seen a very welcome increase in the value of gross loans outstanding to members.
-At the year end this amounted to €29.6m, an increase of over 10% compared to last year.
+At the year end this amounted to $\leqslant 35.2$ m, an increase of 18.7% compared to last year.
 There was a significant increase in the value of loans issued during the year.
-These amounted to €14.3m this year compared to €10.7m last year.
+These amounted to $\leqslant 18.1$ m this year compared to $\leqslant 14.3$ m last year.
 I would like to thank those members who chose us for their borrowing needs this year.
 We have invested in on-line services to make the borrowing process simpler and faster while also maintaining the in-person experience at our offices.
 We have committed the resources to now allowing members to draw down their loans in all our offices.
-We hope to be able to offer home loans to our members in 2024 as we develop that part of our loan offering.

-Some of our members have experienced financial hardship during the year and the Board have been prudent in making provisions for potential loan losses.
+We piloted our mortgage product during the year and are proud to announce that it is now fully available to all eligible members up to a maximum value of $\leqslant 350,000$.
+We invested in a credit union owned mortgage shared services centre to help us develop out mortgage offering.
+Some of our members have experienced financial hardship during the year and the Board has been prudent in making provisions for potential loan losses.
 As always, we ask borrowing members in financial difficulty to engage with us as early as possible so we can provide the best assistance possible.
+We can help you protect your credit history with the Central Credit Register if you engage with us early enough.

 Those funds which you lodge with us that are not given out as loans are invested by the Board in deposits and investments primarily in Ireland and the EU.
 The interest rate environment has been favourable during the year for deposits.
-The deposit and investments amounted to €101.9m at the year end.
-The total assets of the credit union amounted to €134.3m at the year end with regulatory reserve ratios now standing at 12.5% of total assets.
+The deposit and investments amounted to €110.4m at the year end.
+The total assets of the credit union amounted to €141.2m at the year end with regulatory reserve ratios now standing at 12.58% of total assets.

 This year was a successful for our credit union.
-While we have had challenges, we have continued to meet the financial needs of many of our members and have generated a surplus of $\[\in \]$ 762,946 for the year.
-We are happy to be able to propose a dividend distribution to members this year that will return over $\[\in \]$ 200,000 back to our members.
+While we have had challenges, we have continued to meet the financial needs of many of our members and have generated a surplus of ≤ 1.275 m for the year.
+We are happy to be able to propose a dividend distribution to members this year that will return over $\le 211,000$ back to our members.

-We have supported local community organisations and individuals throughout the year, in particular, the Samaritans.
+We have supported many local community organisations and individuals throughout the year, in particular, St. Clare's Kitchen.